 Based on a 2007 study that was carried out on rats from Semmelweis University’s Department of Medicine in Budapest, Hungry, it was discovered that eating beets might help to protect the liver.
-The reason explained for why it could protect the liver is because of the protective compounds found in beets; predominately the compound betaine.
+The reason explained for why beats could protect the liver is because of the protective compounds found in beets; predominately the compound betaine.

 Blood Cleansing Function of Beets

-The main ingredient of borscht, beetroot, helps to create more red blood cells and also cleanse the blood.
+The main ingredient of borscht, beetroot, helps to create more red blood cells and cleanse the blood.
 Beets are very useful for curing and treating anemia.

-For instance, when making Polish white borscht; the ingredients used includes sour cream, eggs and bacon broth which will be far less healthy when compared with borscht which was prepared with vegetables and beets.
+For instance, when making Polish white borscht, the ingredients used include sour cream, eggs, and bacon broth which will be far less healthy when compared with borscht which was prepared with vegetables and beets.

 By simply skipping the sour cream, you will create healthier borscht!